clean beauty

 • Ethique Lip Balms – use moringa oil, jojoba oil and castor oil in a compostable cardboard tube.
 Available at Amazon

-• Blue Heron Botanicals Lip Balm – certified organic ingredients in a 100% post-consumer recycled paper tube that home compostable and includes 40% more product than a traditional lip balm.
-And each lip balm purchased saves a baby turtle through donation the company makes.
+• Blue Heron Botanicals Lip Balm – certified organic ingredients in a 100% post-consumer recycled paper tube that is home compostable and includes 40% more product than a traditional lip balm.
+And each lip balm purchased saves a baby turtle through company donations.
 Available at Free the Ocean / ZWS / EarthHero

 • EcoRoots Zero Waste Lip Balm – 4 flavors of this vegan & cruelty-free, gluten-free; packaged in compostable paper tube.